-- Clarity of purpose and priorities - Clear, effective, and transparent decision-making processes - Clarity of roles, responsibilities and accountabilities - Effective strategic relationships - Robust performance management and financial governance
+- Clarity of purpose and priorities - Clear, effective and transparent decision-making processes - Clarity of roles, responsibilities and accountabilities - Effective strategic relationships - Robust performance management and financial governance management of the organisation and the conduct of its business.

-What this will mean in practice is that HWR will implement the highest standards of Propriety involving impartiality, integrity, and objectivity in relation to the stewardship of public funds, the management of the organisation and the conduct of its business.
 This will include adopting behaviours as published by the Committee on Standards in Public Life (1995) known as the 'Nolan Principles' as set out in the Code of Conduct and acting in accordance with the Equality Act 2010 and Freedom of Information Act 2000.
-Anyone will have the right to express their views about the governance of HWR and the way it conducts its business by providing feedback, raising a concern, or making a complaint.
+Anyone will have the right to express their views about the governance of HWR and the way it conducts its business by providing feedback, raising a concern or making a complaint.